Optimal Transport Regularized Divergences: Application to Adversarial Robustness: OT-Regularized Divergences: DRO Identity and Properties

 \subsection{Properties of the OT-Regularized Divergences}

 The OT-regularized divergences have many attractive mathematical properties, making them well suited to DRO as well as other statistical learning tasks.
-We summarize a number of these properties here; see Appendix \ref{app:proofs} for precise statements of the required assumptions along with proofs.
+We summarize a number of these properties here; see Section \ref{sec:proofs} for precise statements of the required assumptions along with proofs.
 Given appropriate assumptions on $D$ and $c$ one has the following: \begin{enumerate} \item $D^c(\nu\|\mu)\geq 0$ and $D^c(\nu\|\mu)=0$ if and only if $\nu=\mu$; see Theorem \ref{thm:D_c_div_property}.
-This divergence property implies that $D^c(\nu\|\mu)$ can be interpreted as measuring the discrepancy between $\nu$ and $\mu$. \item There exists an optimal intermediate distribution that solves the minimization problem in the definition \eqref{eq:Dc_def_intro}, i.e., there exists $\eta_*$ such that
+This divergence property implies that $D^c(\nu\|\mu)$ can be interpreted as measuring the discrepancy between $\nu$ and $\mu$. \item There exists an optimal intermediate distribution that solves the minimization problem in the definition \eqref{eq:Dc_def_intro}.
+More specifically, there exists $\eta_*$ such that

-and this $\eta_*$ is unique under appropriate assumptions.
-See Theorem \ref{thm:inf_conv_solution}. \item $D^c(\nu\|\mu)$ is convex in $\nu$ (see Lemma \ref{lemma:D_c_convex_property}).
+and this $\eta_*$ is unique under appropriate assumptions; see Theorem \ref{thm:inf_conv_solution}. \item $D^c(\nu\|\mu)$ is convex in $\nu$ (see Lemma \ref{lemma:D_c_convex_property}).
 This implies that the DRO neighborhoods $\{Q:D^c(Q\|P_n)\leq \epsilon\}$ are convex sets and is also key in the derivation of the DRO identity \eqref{eq:DRO_identity_formal}. \item $D^c(\nu\|\mu)$ is lower semicontinuous in $\nu$ (see Theorem \ref{thm:Dc_LSC}).
 This property is useful for theoretical purposes and it implies that the DRO neighborhoods $\{Q:D^c(Q\|P_n)\leq \epsilon\}$ are closed sets. \item $D^c$ interpolates between $D$ and $C$ in the following sense: For $r>0$ define the scaled cost function $c_r=rc$.
 Then